NeryCaballero/react-recipe-project/README.md

+# React Recipe App

+## Topics Covered
+- Understanding components.
+- - Planification of the structure of the app.
+- - Nesting components.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).